dizcza/hashcat-wpa-server/README.md

 docker-compose -f docker-compose.yml up -d
 ```

 That's all!
 Navigate to [localhost:9111](localhost:9111) as in the previous step.
-Run `docker volume inspect docker_hashcat-db` in a terminal to find where `hashcat_wpa.db` database file is stored on your host machine.
+Run `docker volume ls --filter name=docker_hashcat*` to list hashcat-wpa-server related docker volumes.

 If you don't posses a GPU, run docker compose like so: